Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 These terms will always be capitalized as shown here.

 FIDO Authenticator:
-: Authenticator as specified by {{WebAuthn}}, Section 4: a cryptographic entity, existing in hardware or software, that can register and later assert possesion of the registered key credential.
+: Authenticator as specified by {{WebAuthn}}, Section 4: a cryptographic entity, existing in hardware or software, that can register and later assert possession of the registered key credential.

 Discoverable Credential:
 : a public key credential source that is discoverable and usable in authentication ceremonies where the Relying Party does not provide any Credential IDs.
 See {{WebAuthn}}, Section 4